apache/spark/TESTING.rst

 Preparing provider packages for System Tests for Airflow 1.10.* series
 ----------------------------------------------------------------------

-To run system tests with old Airflow version you need to prepare provider packages.
+To run system tests with the older Airflow version, you need to prepare provider packages.
 This can be done by running ``./breeze prepare-provider-packages <PACKAGES TO BUILD>``.
-For example the below command will build google postgres and mysql wheel packages:
+For example, the below command will build google postgres and mysql wheel packages:

 .. code-block:: bash